 It’s so super quick and easy!

-Brown your meat with the garlic and onions!
+Brown your meat with the garlic and onions (in a nonstick skillet like this one)!
 SHAZAM!

 While that’s cooking, heat up the rice!
 BAM!

 Dice up the pepper!
 KAPOW!

 Mix it all together with your favorite tomato sauce and a little splash of hot sauce to keep things interesting!
 KA-CHING … and … YIPEE it’s ready to eat!!

 And that’s what my family says when I make this … YIPPPEEEEE!!!
 (There may or may not be cartwheels that occur.
 I can’t tell with all the celebration!)

 I was a little nervous about this the first time I made it.
 What if my kids didn’t care for cooked peppers like me, when I was kid?
 They are made up of half of my DNA, and what if they inherited the “I-don’t-like-cooked-peppers” portion???
 As I approached the table with great trepidation, my littlest said, “Are those peppers?“

 “Yes, and I would just like you to …”